 QBE Malaysia regards its employees as one of the most important stakeholder groups as well as the key foundation to profitability and sustainability for the future.
-QBE Malaysia continues to drive talent development through several programmes in 2018, including Education Assistance programmes, Industry Technical courses and Underwriting Academy Foundation programmes with online modules.
+QBE Malaysia continues to drive talent development through several programmes in 2019, including Education Assistance programmes, Industry Technical courses and Underwriting Academy Foundation programmes with online modules.

-2019 Outlook
+2020 Outlook

-The Government has projected gross domestic product (GDP) to expand further at 4.9% in 2019.
-The industry expects the operating and business climate to be challenging with moderated growth in the general insurance industry.
+The Government has projected gross domestic product (GDP) to expand further at 4.8% in 2020.
+The industry expects the operating and business climate to be challenging with stagnation possible in the general insurance industry.
+Further detarrification is expected in the industry and QBE Malaysia will be ready for the possible change.